 The cities aren’t too far apart so it’s easy to zip from one to another during the course of your day if you have a car.

 From murals to music and hiking to hot springs, there’s plenty here to excite every type of traveler.
 Whether you come to explore or to relax, you’ll have a fabulous time in the Palm Springs area.

-Here, then, are 25 awesome things to do in and around Palm Springs!
+Here, then, are the most awesome things to do in and around Palm Springs!

 #1 Stroll Palm Canyon Drive in Palm Springs

 Palm Canyon Drive is the main street that runs through the heart of the city.
 Strolling Palm Canyon Drive is fun any time of day.
 It’s especially nice at sunset, and after the lights come on in the evening.

 Lined with palm trees on both sides, Palm Canyon Drive is the classic California shopping street.
 You’ll find lots of stores, restaurants and cafes, and art galleries to browse as you walk.